The 2dFLenS survey paper (Blake et al. 2016, MNRAS, 462, 4240) provides a complete overview of the project.

 Photo-z calibration by cross-correlation

-In Johnson et al. (2016) we develop a statistical quadratic estimator to infer the redshift probability distribution of a photometric sample of galaxies from its angular cross-correlation in redshift bins with an overlapping spectroscopic sample, extending and modifying the methodology presented by McQuinn & White (2013).
+In Johnson et al. (2017) we developed a statistical quadratic estimator to infer the redshift probability distribution of a photometric sample of galaxies from its angular cross-correlation in redshift bins with an overlapping spectroscopic sample, extending and modifying the methodology presented by McQuinn & White (2013).
 The derived source redshift distribution is degenerate with the source galaxy bias, which must be constrained via additional assumptions.

 Direct photo-z calibration

-In Wolf et al. (2016) we present a new training set for estimating empirical photometric redshifts of galaxies, which is randomly selected and nearly complete at r<19.5.
-We investigate the photo-z performance obtained with ugriz photometry from VST-ATLAS and W1/W2 from WISE, based on several empirical and template methods.
+In Wolf et al. (2017) we presented a new training set for estimating empirical photometric redshifts of galaxies, which is randomly selected and nearly complete at r<19.5.
+We investigated the photo-z performance obtained with ugriz photometry from VST-ATLAS and W1/W2 from WISE, based on several empirical and template methods.

 The best redshift errors are obtained with kernel-density estimation (KDE), as are the lowest biases, which are consistent with zero within statistical noise.
 The 68th percentiles of the redshift scatter for magnitude-limited samples at r<(15.5, 17.5, 19.5) are (0.014, 0.017, 0.028).
 In this magnitude range, there are no known ambiguities in the colour-redshift map, consistent with a small rate of redshift outliers.
 In the fainter regime, the KDE method produces p(z) estimates per galaxy that represent unbiased and accurate redshift frequency expectations.